-The 22,000 riders who visited the park on one July weekend alone last summer is proof that visitors are finding an option that is right for them.
+The 22,000 riders who visited the park on one July weekend alone in summer 2017 is proof that visitors are finding an option that is right for them.
 Kids with parents, packs of hard charging youth, and groups of friends often inter-mingle in the lift line.
-The 45-to-53 age group had the second highest percentage ridership in the summer of 2017.
+The 45-to-53 age group had the second-highest percentage ridership in the summer of 2017.

 Still, it’s the “untamed” trails that Seamus Powell from Round Top, New York likes the most.
 Powell first raced at Killington in 2003, the year he began his pro cycling career.
 Since then, the four-time national champion in multiple disciplines (most recently winning the 2017 US Enduro National Championships) has ridden around the world.

 “Every venue has its own flavor based on the terrain available, but the accessibility and variety of riding at Killington is up there with any park in the country,” he says.
 He returns to race at Killington every season for what he describes as the “roots, rocks and wet conditions that are quintessential Northeast riding.”

 As good as the riding is, it is the social scene that Powell says makes Killington the place that he likes to go.
 “On any given weekend, I’ll see someone that I know, end up getting some food at the Umbrella Bars, or hanging out in a parking lot afterwards to talk about our day.”